Table of contents

 Visual learners might enjoy working as a pharmacy technician since this healthcare career relies on identifying different medications based on their color, markings, pill size, and other visual appearances.
 Being a pharmacy tech also involves understanding human pathophysiology, which is the study of abnormalities or dysfunctions that exist as a result of a particular condition or disease.
 Some of these abnormal states are visual, such as having skin that is red and swollen.

-Visit Ultimate Medical Academy’s online Health Sciences – Pharmacy Technician program to learn more about this healthcare career and the education it involves.
+Visit Ultimate Medical Academy’s (UMA) online2 Health Sciences – Pharmacy Technician Associate of Science / Associate of Applied Science degree program to learn more about this healthcare career and the education it involves.

-If you are interested in a career as a pharmacy technician, it can help to study pictures of the various medications you need to learn to help you retain what they look like.
-Match those pictures with images of potential side effects or drug interactions so your brain can “see” the connection.
+If you enroll in pharmacy technician career training, it can help to study pictures of the various medications to help you retain what they look like.
+Match them with images of potential side effects or drug interactions so your brain can “see” the connection.

 When studying anatomy and physiology, use images or models of the various muscles, bones, and organs.
 Match them to their proper locations within the body by placing pictures in the appropriate place on an outline of a human body.
-Alternatively, find where they are on your body and look at their location while repeating their names.
+You can also find where they are on your body and look at their location while repeating their names.

 Medical Biller and Coder

-Medical billing and coding is a highly visual position, meaning that it relies heavily on your ability to search for and find the proper codes when updating patients’ health records.
-Knowing medical terminology is also important, with many of these terms correlating to various body parts or locations within the human body – which, again, is a visual medium.
+Medical billing and coding is a visual position because it relies on your ability to search for and find the proper codes when updating patients’ health records.
+Knowing medical terminology is also important, with many of these terms correlating to various body parts or locations — which, again, is a visual medium.

 Visit UMA’s online Medical Billing and Coding diploma and associate degree programs to learn more about this healthcare career and the education it involves.

-Should you decide to pursue a career in medical billing and coding and you are a visual learner, it may be beneficial to create a flow chart outlining the steps that need to be taken during the billing and coding processes.
+Should you decide to pursue medical billing and coding training and have a visual learning style, create a flow chart outlining the steps taken during the billing and coding process.
 This gives you something to follow visually when learning what you must do next.

-During your medical terminology course, create flashcards and write the terms on the front of the card and what they are on the back.
+During your medical terminology course, create flashcards.
+Write the terms on the front of the cards and what they mean on the back.
 Or use digital flashcards if you have access to them.
-To help better remember certain terms or ideas, you may also want to use pictures versus words.
+To help better remember certain terms or ideas, use pictures versus words.

 Health Information Technician

-Health information technology – also sometimes referred to as health information management – refers to the collection, organization, and storage of patients’ private health information.
-This often involves the use of electronic health records or EHRs.
-EHRs are digital recordkeeping systems that house patients’ personal information and medical history, the latter of which includes their diagnoses, medical tests (and their results), and their treatment protocol.
+Health information technicians work in health information management (also sometimes referred to as health information technology).
+This field refers to the collection, organization, and storage of patients’ private health information, often through the use of electronic health records or EHRs.

-What makes this healthcare career path good for those interested in visual learning style jobs is that it requires good attention to detail.
-Being detailed helps ensure that patients’ records are accurate, which is important for healthcare providers tasked with tracking their health status.
-Correct medical records are also important when submitting reimbursement claims to the patient’s health insurance company so it knows (and pays) the correct portion of the expense.
+What makes becoming a health information technician an option for visual learners?
+It requires good attention to detail to help ensure that patients’ records are accurate.
+This is important for healthcare providers tasked with tracking their health status.
+Correct medical records are also important when submitting claims to the patient’s health insurance company so it knows (and pays) the correct portion of the expense.

-Visit UMA’s online Health Information Management associate degree program to learn more about this healthcare career and the education it involves.
+Visit UMA’s online2 Health Information Management Associate of Science / Associate of Applied Science degree program to learn more about this healthcare career and the education it involves.

-When training to work in a health information technician or health information management role, you will likely learn about health information records, how they’re kept, and how they’re accessed.
-To capitalize on your visual learning style, it may be helpful to get a copy of your own medical records so you can see some of the things you are learning in your course.
+When training to work as a health information technician or other health information management role, you will likely learn how health information records are kept and accessed.
+To capitalize on your visual learning style, it may be helpful to view a copy of your medical records so you can see some of the things you are learning in your course.

-An estimated 60% of people have access to their medical records online via a patient portal.3 If you haven’t already accessed your information through your healthcare provider, contact their office to ask whether they provide this ability.
-If they do, ask whether your information is available on a website or if they have an app.
-Follow their instructions to create your account and look around to see what medical health records look like from a patient’s point of view.
+A study published on January 22, 2025, found that 83.7% of Americans have access to their medical records via a patient portal.4 If you haven’t already accessed your information through your healthcare provider, contact their office to ask whether they offer this ability.
+If they do, follow their instructions to create your account and see what medical health records look like from a patient’s point of view.

-Another way to in health tech training as a visual learner is to highlight important terms, processes, or facts in the course materials.
-Use different colors for each so you can go back and find the information easily when getting ready for quizzes and tests.
-If you use digital textbooks, some allow you to do this right online, making this a super simple option.
+Another way to support a visual learning style in health information management training is to highlight important terms, processes, and facts in the course materials.
+Use different colors for each so you can find the information easily when getting ready for quizzes and tests.
+If you use digital textbooks, some allow you to do this online.

 Healthcare Accounting

-If you are a visual learner who likes to work with numbers, healthcare accounting may be a good career for you.
-By providing medical facilities and organizations the ability to know where they stand financially, they’re better able to make decisions that can help them continue to serve patients for years to come.
-This also benefits the patients that rely on these providers for preventative health services, the management of chronic diseases, or when trying to get to the bottom of their symptoms or other medical concerns.
+If you are a visual learner who likes to work with numbers, healthcare accounting may be a good fit for you.
+By providing healthcare facilities and other healthcare organizations the ability to know where they stand financially, they’re better able to make decisions that can help them continue to serve patients for years to come.

-Visit UMA’s online Healthcare Accounting associate degree program to learn more about this healthcare career and the education it involves.
+Visit UMA’s online Healthcare Accounting Associate of Science / Associate of Applied Science degree program to learn more about this healthcare career and the education it involves.

-Because healthcare accounting is all about collecting and recording financials, visual learners may benefit from going through similar exercises using their personal financial information.
-For instance, if during the course of your training you learn about cash flows, create a cash flow sheet for you or your family.
+Because healthcare accounting involves collecting and recording financial information, visual learners may benefit from going through similar exercises using their personal financial data.
+For instance, if during your training you learn about cash flows, create a cash flow sheet for you or your family.

 This helps not only recognize where certain data is drawn from but also helps you better understand what type of information these documents can provide.
 The data is right there in front of you, in black and white, providing a visual reference that you can relate to personally.